swiftlang/swift/docs/weak.rst

 - It makes back-references less composable by, say, preventing them from being stored in a tuple.

-- It forces SIL and IR-gen to recognize a major difference in implementation piece-meal.
+- It complicates SIL and IR-gen by making the rules for manipulating a physical variable depend on more than just the type of the variable.

-- It automatically enables certain things (like passing the address of a :code:`[backref] T` variable to a :code:`[byref] T` parameter) that perhaps ought to be more carefully considered.
+- It automatically enables certain things (like passing the address of a :code:`[backref]` variable of type :code:`T` to a :code:`[byref] T` parameter) that perhaps ought to be more carefully considered.

-I tend to think that :code:`backref` is one of a class of similar qualifier-like features that we may find ourselves wanting to support in the type system, but I can't really speak to the cost of introducing and maintaining that support.
+The first two points can be partly compensated for by adding library types to wrap a back-reference.
+Accessing a wrapped reference will require extra syntax, and it runs the same risk of accidentally preserving the weakness of a reference that I discussed above.
+However, note that these problems are actually at odds: requiring extra syntax to access the wrapped reference will leave breadcrumbs making it clear when the change-over occurs.
+For more on this, see the library section.

 :code:`backref`-Capable Types
 .............................